 Hydrate.
 If you’re not drinking enough water, all your parts are going to be dry.
 That moisture has to come from somewhere.

 AHA’s.
 Alpha hydroxy acids are natural acids derived from foods that are used in chemical peels.
 Lotions that have AHA’s, and body peels in general, will help your body remove dead skin that has built up so you can deliver the moisture where you need. it.

 Moisturize.
-Keep reading this post for the top foot creams of 2017 to keep your feet supple and soft.
+Keep reading this post for the best foot cream of 2018 to keep your feet supple and soft.
 To make the most of them, apply before bed and wear cotton socks to keep your creams from rubbing off on the sheets.

 1. Ahava Dead Sea Water Mineral Foot Cream